Your Council Tax 2020-21

-Here are just some of the ways our people are helping your people...
+Here are just some of the ways we are supporting Staffordshire residents...

-- Our amazing army of 370 foster carers are already giving 474 local children a safe and happy home, and we are always working hard to recruit more carers.
+- Our amazing army of 426 foster carers is giving 497 local children a safe and happy home, and we are always working hard to recruit more carers.

 We will continue to listen and work with you to make the best use of our resources.
 If you have suggestions about how we might do things differently, please let us know: